TristanVrg/TristanVrg/README.md

 <details>
 <summary>🧪 More about my PhD work</summary>

-My research focuses on understanding the heating of the solar corona and the acceleration of the solar wind by analyzing magnetic reconnection signatures called **switchbacks**.
+My research focuses on finding Magnetic Reconnection signatures in the Solar Wind through Solar Orbiter data.

-🔭 I use data from the **Solar Orbiter** mission, especially from the **MAG** and **PAS** instruments, to:
+🔭 I use data from the **Solar Orbiter** mission, especially from the **PAS**, **MAG** and **SCM** instruments, to:

-- **Automatically detect and catalogue switchbacks and switchback patches** in the solar wind.
+- Catalogue switchbacks and switchback patches in the solar wind.
-- **Study their statistical properties** and how they relate to different solar wind regimes.
+- Study their statistical properties and how they relate to different solar wind regimes.

-- **Fit energy distribution functions** of protons and alpha particles to extract moments (density, velocity, temperature), using methods like **MCMC**.
-- Transform the distribution functions into the magnetic field-aligned frame and analyze the **drift between core and beam populations**.
-- Explore how these properties evolve with **heliocentric distance** and how they might be related to the origin and evolution of the solar wind.
+- Analyse Distribution Functions and extract moments (Density, Bulk-velocity, Temperatures).
+- Explore how the ions properties evolve through those structures.

 🔧 I develop Python-based tools for data processing, modeling, and visualization — combining physics, data science, and numerical methods.